quantxt/api-docs/README.md

 ```

+**Theia can process both static and dynamic web pages.
+However, a number of websites build mechanisms to block internet bots.
+Theia built-in Web parser is not designed to bypass such blocking mechanisms**

-#### Tagging Data Streams
+#### Mining Data Streams

 Tagging data from data streams such as third party APIs is supported.
 Please contact <support@quantxt.com> for details.

-#### Extracting Typed Values
+#### Extracting Typed Entities

-Data dictionaries allow the user to quickly search and label thousands of phrases in unstructured content.
+Entity dictionaries allow the user to quickly search and label thousands of phrases in unstructured content.
 There are cases when users want to label a keyword or phrase as an entity only if it is associated with a value.
 For example:

 A "release => "Manufactured" dictionary item will label both of the following utterances:

 > The first automobile in the US **released** by Ford
 > The first automobile in the US **released** in 1908 by Ford

 However, if the user is looking for only release year of the car makers the first utterance won't have much use for him.
-He can only label the second utterance using a **Typed Dictionary**.
+He can only label the second utterance using a **Typed Entities**.

-Supported dictionary types at the moment are:
+Supported types for associated entities are:

-`INT, REGEX, DOUBLE, DATETIME, NOUN, VERB, PERCENT, MONEY`
+`REGEX`, `DOUBLE`, `DATETIME`

-If a Type is set, a dictionary item will be labeled only if a type is found in its close proximity.
+If a Type is set, a dictionary item will be extracted only if a type is found in its close proximity.
 In the above example, user can set the Type to `INT` to identify **1908** that is in close proximity of **released**

 #### Request